mmmuscus/Shadow-Functions-Engine/README.md

 ```
 **Usage:** This variable holds all the important information about the player's location and orientation.

-**Notes:** You can freely alter any of theese values, but when you do please refer back to [the section explaining the mob structure](#321-mob), and [the one detailing possible complications if the player goes to certain parts of the map](#2231-how-to-use-the-map-editor).
+**Notes:** You can freely alter any of these values, but when you do please refer back to [the section explaining the mob structure](#321-mob), and [the one detailing possible complications if the player goes to certain parts of the map](#2231-how-to-use-the-map-editor).
 ### 3.3.5. lastPlayer
 ###### This section was last checked in the 1.0.0. version of the engine
 ```cpp